Driving responsible use of antimicrobials

 The team regularly informs industry and legislative bodies such as AHDB Dairy, Dairy UK, RUMA, CHaWG, the Veterinary Medicines Directorate and Defra.
 They have also actively contributed to One Health Initiatives through BSAC and Antibiotic Action and to high-level advice on AM use policies including the O’Neill Report.

 In 2016, the Group were awarded a £1.5m grant from the Natural Environment Research Council (NERC) to investigate AMR in companion and farmed animals and implications for transmission to humans.
-They currently steward over £3.6m in funding from Research Councils UK (BBSRC, EPSRC, ESRC, MRC, NERC) as well as various industry (AHDB Dairy, MSD Animal Health, Zoetis UK, WD Farmers, Coombe Farm) and charity funders (Soil Association, The Langford Trust), and international bodies (EU H2020, Formas – Sweden).
+In 2017 Bristol secured a grant through the Antimicrobial Resistance (AMR) cross-research council initiative, in partnership with the Department of Health, to lead an inter-disciplinary research project to tackle the growing threat of antibacterial drug resistance (ABR) in Thailand.
+And in 2018 a consortium led by Bristol won a £2.9m award from the Global Challenges Research Fund (GCRF).
+In total, they currently steward over £8m in funding from Research Councils UK (BBSRC, EPSRC, ESRC, MRC, NERC) as well as various industry (AHDB Dairy, MSD Animal Health, Zoetis UK, WD Farmers, Coombe Farm) and charity funders (Soil Association, The Langford Trust), and international bodies (EU H2020, Formas – Sweden).